mechmotum/mechmotum.github.io/content/czi-sympy-wrapup.rst

 model, SymPy bogged down on the Jacobian calculation.
 We let the computation run for **over 3 hours** and killed the execution before the computation completed.
-SymPy's differentiation is unusable for interactive work with large equations of motion, such as these.
+SymPy's differentiation is unusable for interactive work with large equations of motion such as these.
 Since we already find the common sub-expressions of the equations of motion before code generation in opty, Sam implemented a very efficient forward Jacobian on the expression directed acyclic graph (DAG) in pull request: https://github.com/csu-hmc/opty/pull/102.